 With fame comes caricature.
 Newfoundlanders and Labradorians are long accustomed to being depicted as quaint, funny, hard-drinking bumpkins.
 In Most Of What Follows Is True, poet Michael Crummey of St. John’s laments the literary misrepresentation of his home province.
-Crummey has the self-awareness to note this has the ring of the Congolese bushman who protests that National Geographic photography expropriated part of his soul, but the complaint stands nonetheless.
-His target is a certain U.S. novel that “caused me to foam at the mouth”, says Crummey.
+Crummey has the self-awareness to note this has the ring of the Congolese bushman who protests National Geographic expropriated part of his soul when it took a picture, but the complaint stands nonetheless.
+His target is a certain U.S. novel that “caused me to foam at the mouth,” says Crummey.

 First, the fame.
 “It’s hard now to remember what things were like for writers before Newfoundlanders began regularly appearing on major literary prize and best-of-the-year and bestseller lists,” writes Crummey.
 He credits the breakthrough to the 1993 Pulitzer Prize-winning The Shipping News by Annie Proulx.

 “For the first time in Newfoundland’s history, local stories are being read and celebrated by ourselves and by strangers abroad,” he writes.
 “And being seen and acknowledged in this way makes Newfoundland and my life within it feel more substantial, more solid.
 That this place is in a book!”